jamesiarmes/jamesiarmes.github.io/_posts/2023-03-08-bidirectional-replication-postgresql-pglogical.md

 pg_dump --schema-only databasename > schema.sql
 ```

+Alternatively, you could add `synchronize_structure := true` to the
+`create_subscription` call below.
+However, while `pg_dump` has additional
+options that allow you to dump specific schemas and tables,
+`synchronize_structure` will always synchronize all schemas and tables.

 Okay, now we're done with the source (for now).
 On the destination, start by
 adding the schema.
 If you used the pg_dump command above, you can feed that file
 to the psql client: